JBroks/unicornattractor_issue_tracker/README.md

 - notification for users that the content that they added is being liked or upvoted.

+Additionally, to I am planning to upgrade my app to Django v3 and Stripe v3 when I have more time.

 <a name="technologies-used"/>

 ## Technologies used